 Often the stern lines are eased and the bow line is re-tightened, then the stern lines are hauled in taught.
 A tight bow line reduces the chance of the stern bashing the quay or pontoon.
 Springs which are diagonal lines from either quarter to the quay can stop the stern moving sideways.

 In harbours with no lazy lines, you’ll need to drop your anchor.

-If the wind is on the bow, treat stern-to Med mooring as a normal anchoring exercise.
+If the wind is on the bow, treat the stern-to mooring as a normal anchoring exercise.